rinpharma/rinpharma-summit-2025/README.md

 Time | Chair | Description
 --- | --- | ---
 8.50am | Phil Bowsher (Posit) | Intro to day
-9-10am | Aaron Clark (Arcus) and Doug Kehlkoff (Genentech) | Driving Consensus Through Repositories<br>Following last year's open dialogue about shaping an industry standard repository, we're excited to share what's on the horizon.
+9-10am | Aaron Clark (Arcus) and Doug Kelkhoff (Genentech) | Driving Consensus Through Repositories<br>Following last year's open dialogue about shaping an industry standard repository, we're excited to share what's on the horizon.
 Through collaborations across the industry and the ecosystem of R repository tools, we're settling on a means of delivering consistent, reproducible quality assessments of packages.
 10-11am | Natalia Andriychuk (Pfizer) and Nicole Jones (Denali) | Tackling risk in interactive data products (e.g. shiny validation) [Title TBC]
 11-11.15am | - | Bio-break
 11.15-12.30pm | James Black (Roche) | Community Panel.
 We ask people to take 3 post it notes, and on each give write down a response to each question (so one question per note): <ul><li>Q1: What is the biggest challenge your data science, or data science tooling, focussed team is facing today?</li><li>Q2: What questions to have on the impact of AI/LLMs?</li><li>Q3: If our industry could come together and form one position statement around data science and/or clinical reporting, what would it be?</li></ul> </br> Users asked to crumple up their post notes, then throw them as hard as they can across the room.
 Once finished, people asked to try and find 3 post it notes.
 Ask for volunteers to read out one of their post it notes.